jonnonz1/nz-statute-book/acts/public/2007/major-events-management-act-2007.md

 ### 29 Authorisation by New Zealand Olympic Committee Incorporated
 (1) The New Zealand Olympic Committee Incorporated must make a decision on an application for its written authorisation for a person to take an action described in section 28 within 10 working days after receipt of the information it considers necessary to make that decision, and if it fails to do so the Committee is to be treated as having given the written authorisation sought in the application.
-(2) A decision of the New Zealand Olympic Committee Incorporated under subsection (1) is an exercise of a statutory power of decision for the purposes of the Judicature Amendment Act 1972.
+(2) A decision of the New Zealand Olympic Committee Incorporated under subsection (1) is an exercise of a statutory power of decision for the purposes of the Judicial Review Procedure Act 2016.

 ### 30 Exceptions to section 28
 Section 28 does not apply to the display, exhibition, or use of any emblem or word if—